mariuszszustka/10x-cards/ai/api-plan.md

 - Generation endpoints: 10 requests per hour per user
 - Authentication endpoints: 5 attempts per minute per IP
 - General API endpoints: 100 requests per minute per user

+## 5. MVP Implementation Notes

+### Authentication and Authorization
+- Email verification will not be implemented in MVP (users can register with any valid email format)
+- JWT refresh token mechanism will be simplified in MVP, details to be specified in later development phases
+- Token expiration of 24 hours will be implemented in MVP

+### Rate Limiting
+- Rate limiting may be omitted in MVP phase
+- If implemented, will focus only on critical endpoints like generation to prevent abuse
+- Simple in-memory implementation may be used instead of distributed rate limiting

+### Error Logging
+- All system errors will be logged in the `system_error_logs` table
+- Generation-specific errors will be logged in `generation_error_logs` table
+- Both tables will have appropriate RLS policies to protect sensitive information

+### System Leitnera
+- MVP używa uproszczonego wariantu z 3 pudełkami zamiast standardowych 5:
+  - Poziom 1: Fiszki nowe lub często niepoprawnie odpowiadane (powtarzane codziennie)
+  - Poziom 2: Fiszki z podstawową znajomością (powtarzane co 3 dni)
+  - Poziom 3: Fiszki dobrze opanowane (powtarzane co 7 dni)